 - To mitigate the academic, professional, and social challenges faced by many first-generation college students

 The FGMP is a year-long, two tiered program where (1) first-generation upper-division engineering students mentor first-generation lower-division engineering students and (2) alumni, faculty, and graduate students mentor first-generation upper-division engineering students.

 - Individualized mentorship: You will meet one-on-one with your mentor or mentee throughout the academic year.

 - Workshops: You will attend workshops focused on professional development, academic success, and wellness.

 - Company visits and field trips: You will participate in company visits and field trips.

 - Staff support: You will meet with the program manager throughout your mentorship to discuss any challenges and to ensure progress on both academic and professional goals.

 - Submit an application

-Submit an online mentor or mentee application by clicking the corresponding link below.
+Applications for the 2019-2020 year are closed.
+New applications will available online beginning in April 2020.
 Please note that not all mentors and mentees will be selected.
 There are a limited number of spots and selection will be based on major, interests, and other matching criteria.

 Also, note that for the 2019-2020 academic year, there will only be peer mentorship, where first-generation upper-division students are paired with first-generation lower-division students.
 Alumni, faculty, and graduate student mentorship will be implemented in the 2020-2021 academic year.
 If selected, mentors will receive a $700 stipend for the year if they are paired with two mentees.
 Mentors will receive a $600 stipend for the year if they are paired with one mentee.